syncfusion-content/maui-docs/MAUI/AIAssistView/header.md

 ## Header customization

-You can customize the header's appearance in `SfAIAssistView` by using the `HeaderTemplate` property.
+The `SfAIAssistView` control allows you to fully customize the header's appearance by using the `HeaderTemplate` property.
+This property lets you define a custom layout and style for the header.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="46" %}